pentalpha/protein_dimension_db/README.md

 ### Taxonomy 🔢

-Numerical representations of the NCBI taxon IDs:
+Numerical representations of the NCBI taxon IDs of each protein.
+Instead of the original NCBI taxonomy tree, we use the custom taxonomy created by [taxallnomy](https://github.com/tetsufmbio/taxallnomy) project, because it attributes the same number of parent taxa (genus, family, order...) to each species ID.

 |             Name            |                                          Description                                         | Vector Length 📏 | Download Links 🔗 |
 |:---------------------------:|:--------------------------------------------------------------------------------------:|:-------------:|:-------------:|